Top 10 Best Places to Retire in South Carolina in 2022

 As the oldest and largest city in South Carolina, it’s full of history and culture, which is easy to see throughout the city with its classical street views and historic buildings and art galleries.
 Furthermore, the dining options include some of the best southern cuisine you can find.

 Condé Nast ranks Charleston as the friendliest city in the country, while Travel & Leisure named it one of the world’s best cities in 2019, higher than any other U.S. city.
 There’s no debate that Charleston is the premier retirement spot in South Carolina.
-Its creative culture, friendly residents and rich history make for the perfect destination for retirees.
+Its creative culture, friendly residents and rich history make it the perfect destination for retirees.

 Find the Best Places to Retire in South Carolina For Your Family